Sudo-Ivan/rns-status-page/README.md

 ## To-Do

 - [ ] More tracking and stats.
+- [ ] Configuration for the status page and API.
 - [ ] Filter by reliability, uptime.
 - [ ] Micron Status Page.
 - [ ] Optional I2P, yggdrasil support.
 - [ ] non-root Dockerfile
+- [ ] Convert announces recieving/sent into a more readable format.

 ## API